Bmitch44/textract-demo/README.md

 # AWS Textract Project

-This project aims to create a working product which utilizes AWS Textract to extract information from structured and semi-structured PDF documents.
-These documents may contain both handwritten text and printed text.
+This project aims to create a working product that utilizes AWS Textract to extract information from structured and semi-structured PDF documents.
+These documents may contain both handwritten and printed text.

 ## About AWS Textract